ashafiei/actmf/README.md

 Actor Multimedia Framework (actmf)
 ===============================

-Actor Multimedia Framework (actmf) is an actor-based multimedia applications.
-An application consists of a number of components which together form a graph.
-Each component run as an actor.
+Actor Multimedia Framework (actmf) is an actor-based multimedia framework to build multimedia applications.
+An application consists of a number of components which together form a graph structure.
+Each component run as on an actor.
 There is an actor called environment which is responsible of creating components of an application as actors.

 Folder structure